21 Books I Want to Read in 2021

 This is a really random book that I heard about on BookTube in December.
 It’s set during the Second World War, but the Greek Gods are involved.
 The story follows a selection of characters in the UK, but the story is narrated by Aphrodite on Mount Olympus.
 How this is all tied together I’ve no idea.
 But as a lover of Greek mythology retellings, I cannot wait to find out.

 Daphne Du Maurier is one of my favourite authors.
-I’ve only read Rebecca and The Frenchman’s Creek but her writing style, stories, and general backstory is fascinating to me.
+I’ve only read Rebecca and The Frenchman’s Creek but her writing style, stories, and general backstory are fascinating to me.
 I’ve been meaning to read My Cousin Rachel for ages, and this is the year I’m going to do it.

 I’ve never read any of Rupi Kaur’s poetry, which I think is quite sacrilegious given her popularity.
-I believe she is an Instagram poet, who’s renown has grown since the publication of her first collection Milk and Honey.
+I believe she is an Instagram poet, whose renown has grown since the publication of her first collection Milk and Honey.
 Since I would like to read more poetry in 2021 I feel like this is a great place to start.

 I wouldn’t be me if I didn’t include a collection of Greek myth retellings in a to-read list, would I. I enjoyed A Thousand Ships by Natalie Haynes and I’m looking forward to reading her latest collection Pandora’s Jar, about the women of Greek myth who were forgotten or neglected in the original tales.